Download Complete Bulletin (966 KB)

 Cox, N, Tetlow, S, and Coles, N. (2005), Deep drains to manage groundwater.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4617.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.